ameiji/deadbeef-control/README.md

 ## Bugs
 * Available controls and behaviour is limited to commands provided by DeaDBeeF command line (see `deadbeef --help`), therefore this app lacks playlist management and many other advanced features of GTK application.
-* Please report bugs to the Issues section in this repo.
+* Please report any bugs found to the Issues section in this repo.

 ## Contributions
 This app made it into the world `thanks to these` wonderful open-source projects: